Innovation Follow-on Pathfinder

 Pathfinder awards complement Innovation Follow-on call awards.

-The Innovation Follow-on Call awards up to £125,000 (£100,000 NERC contribution at 80%) to fund development projects whose objective is to realise the commercial potential of NERC-funded research via a combination of complementary technical and commercial engagement work programmes.
+The Innovation Follow-on Fund Call awards up to £155,000 at 100% full economic cost (FEC) to fund development projects whose objective is to realise the commercial potential of NERC-funded research via a combination of complementary technical and commercial engagement work programmes.

 Successful applications to the Innovation Follow-on Call are invariably built upon a good understanding of the likely market potential for the technology around which the project is based.

-If you are confident that you already have a sound assessment of these, and the other, issues described in annex 1 of the How to apply document below, you are ready to submit an application to the call.
+If you are confident that you already have a sound assessment of these, and the other, issues described in the Announcement of Opportunity document below, you are ready to submit an application to the call.

 If, however, there are gaps in your knowledge, you are strongly advised to first apply for a Pathfinder award.